ShareX/CustomUploaders/.github/CONTRIBUTING.md

 Because ShareX automatically uses request URL domain when the name field is empty, it is recommended to keep name field empty.

-If one domain has more than one service or profile then add that info near it with paranthesis:
+If one domain has more than one service or profile then append that info within brackets as below:

 ```
 example.com (Image uploader).sxcu